eashmore/mindsweeper/README.md

 #Minesweeper
 This is the classic game of Minesweeper, written in Ruby.
+Uncover all the tiles without setting off any bombs.
+This game is played using the command line.

 This game is a work in progress.
 Goals include improving board aesthetics and improving UI.